dracutdevs/dracut/docs/HACKING.md

 	 This function of module-setup.sh is called to install all non-kernel files. dracut supplies several install functions that are specialized for different file types.
-Browse through dracut-functions fore more details.  dracut also provides a $moddir variable if you need to install a file from the module directory, such as an initrd hook, a udev rule, or a specialized executable.
+Browse through dracut-functions for more details.  dracut also provides a $moddir variable if you need to install a file from the module directory, such as an initrd hook, a udev rule, or a specialized executable.